SplitMAC: Wireless Split Learning over Multiple Access Channels

 Recently, split learning (SL) has attracted increasing attention as a promising remedy to address the limitations of FL, while providing the advantages of FL such as enhancing data privacy and utilizing edge computing \cite{SL,vepakomma2018split}.
 Within a typical SL framework, the global model is partitioned into two distinct sub-models: the device-side model and the server-side model.
-Each device hosts the device-side model, encompassing the initial layers of the global model, while the parameter server (PS) maintains the server-side model, comprising the remaining layers.
+Each device hosts the device-side model, encompassing the initial layers of the global model, while the parameter server maintains the server-side model, comprising the remaining layers.
 The SL training process unfolds in a round-robin manner across the devices.
-In each training iteration, individual devices execute forward propagation on their device-side models, utilizing a mini-batch that exclusively resides on the device.
+In each training iteration, individual devices execute forward propagation (FP) on their device-side models, utilizing a mini-batch that exclusively resides on the device.
 This yields intermediate activation values known as {\em smashed data}.
-Subsequently, this smashed data is transmitted to the PS, which then continues the forward propagation process on the server-side model, utilizing the received smashed data.
-Following the completion of the forward propagation process for both models, the PS initiates the backward propagation on the server-side model, leading to the derivation of an intermediate gradient.
+Subsequently, this smashed data is transmitted to the server, which then continues the forward propagation process on the server-side model, utilizing the received smashed data.
+Following the completion of the forward propagation process for both models, the server initiates the backward propagation (BP) on the server-side model, leading to the derivation of an intermediate gradient.
 This gradient is conveyed back to the device, where the backward propagation process continues on the device-side model.
-With the conclusion of the backward propagation process for both models, gradients are computed, consequently facilitating the adjustment of the global model.
+With the conclusion of the backward propagation process for both-side models, gradients are computed, consequently facilitating the adjustment of the global model.
 This iterative sequence is then replicated for the subsequent device in line.
 This framework can also be adapted for scenarios involving vertically distributed data, known as vertical FL \cite{VFL}.